Europa Ohne Ende

 Interview

-Nadja Verena Marcin discusses her global tour with “OPHELIA” in an ARTinWORDS interview, exploring feminist and ecological themes.
+ARTinWORDS interviews Nadja Verena Marcin on her global tour with “OPHELIA”, exploring feminist and ecological themes.

 Art in Odd Places (AiOP) 2018 NYC: BODY